senseiji/blog4/_posts/data-engineering/2021-06-11-what-tools-do-data-engineers-use.md

 #
 subheadline: "Data Engineering"
 title: "What Tools Do Data Engineers Use"
 teaser: "Data has now become the powerhouse of every organization, irrespective of its domains.
 Thus, this significance has shed new light upon the profession of Data Engineers.
-Are you wondering who are Data Engineers and **what tools do Data Engineers use?"
+Are you wondering who are Data Engineers and **what tools do Data Engineers use?** Well, you’re exactly at the right place.
+Stay tuned. **Data Engineers design, manage and maintain the information infrastructure.** They are"
 categories:
   - Data Engineering